Power Part Time Profile: Nicola Rabson

 08 Mar 2013

-Today is International Women’s Day and, to celebrate, we’re launching a new series profiling the inspirational women (and men) who make up our Power Part Time list.
+Today is International Women’s Day and, to celebrate, we’re launching a new series profiling the inspirational women (and men) who make up our Timewise Power 50 List.

 These leaders show that true work-life balance is not an impossible dream – you can combine high level work with quality family life and reach the top of your field.
 If you’ve ever doubted it’s possible to work part time and still be ambitious, our Power Part Timers will convince you that experience plus part time is a winning formula!